Licensing - Coronavirus update

 * Please note documents posted to the Licensing Unit will be scanned and stored securely until they can be returned.

-The government has had in place restrictions on a number of businesses since March 2020 in order to reduce the spread of the virus.
+The government has had in place restrictions of one type or another for a number of businesses since March 2020 in order to reduce the spread of the virus.
 To date compliance has generally been excellent but businesses that breach regulations will be subject to prohibition notices, potentially unlimited fines and the loss of any licences they hold.

 - Stay Alert